Beware of Scammers

 • It is only when you call Power CU, we MAY ask for personal information to verify your identity.

-• Please call us immediately at (719) 564-0710 if you feel you had shared your personal information with anyone that had called you posing as a Power CU Employee.
+• Please call us immediately at (719) 564-0710 if you feel you have shared your personal information with anyone that had called you posing as a Power CU Employee.

 2. Scammers posing as Power CU’s fraud department will send a text message asking you to click on a link to confirm or deny fraud.
 Remember this: